 Jones, Mark.
 “Boredom and Creativity.”
 The Causes of Boredom: A Collection of Essays, edited by Esther Yawn, Etcetera Press, 2017, pp. 34-49.

-Of course, when the author and page number are not available, or you’ve used a source such as a play or poem, you’ll have to find other alternatives.
-Further down we’ll review your options.
+Of course, when the author and page number are not available, or you’ve used a source such as a play or poem, you will have to find other alternatives.
+Further down, we will review the options.

 For now the main thing to realize is that the MLA guidelines promote an unobtrusive citation style.
-In other words, your in-text citations should state only the most essential information.
+Your in-text citations should state only the most essential information.
 That way the reader can enjoy your writing without distraction.

 How Much to Cite